top of page

 • Red - Hand dyed with Cochineal

-• Black - Hand dyed with Zapote Negro (which tasted a lot like a plum)
+• Black - Hand dyed with Zapote Negro (which tastes a lot like a plum)

 • Grey - Made from two different sheep wools.
 No dye!